-George Tenet is a former Director of Central Intelligence (DCI) for the United States Central Intelligence Agency as well as a Distinguished Professor in the Practice of Diplomacy at Georgetown University.
+George Tenet was born in Queens, NY in 1953.
+He is a former Director of Central Intelligence (DCI) for the United States Central Intelligence Agency (CIA) as well as a Distinguished Professor in the Practice of Diplomacy at Georgetown University.

 and we’re conspiratorial by nature.”